msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 # Sympathy, awareness, perception

 To sympathise with someone is to feel your way into their mental state.
 It's often taken to be a crucial element in mind-reading.
-At least often, an answer to how it is that Zayneb knows what Hisham is going through (if she know this) is that Zayneb sympathised with Hisham's feelings.
+Often an answer to how Zayneb knows what Hisham is going through (if she know this) is that Zayneb sympathised with Hisham's feelings.
 Sympathy often is a source of knowledge about others.

 Sense perception is a source of knowledge too.
 It's a form of awareness of our surroundings.
-This awareness is _experiential_, as we could put it.
-Perceiving a suspension bridge involves that bridge being part of your experience of things.
+This awareness is _experiential_.
+Perceiving a suspension bridge means that you experience that bridge.
 Similarly, we may understand sympathy as a kind of experiential awareness.
-It is commonly contrasted with a mere inferential or theoretical understanding of other people's states.
-Sympathy can be a source of knowledge about others because of the specific _experience_ sympathising with someone involves.
+It is commonly contrasted with inferential or theoretical understanding of other people's states.
+Sympathy can be a source of knowledge about others because sympathising with someone is an _experience_.

 ## Two principles of delineation